Your brain has a bandwidth limit and you are probably exceeding it

 You open your laptop in the morning with a clear head and a short task list.
 By 10:30 AM, you have 14 browser tabs open, three half-finished email threads, a Slack channel pinging in the background, and a meeting in 20 minutes you have not prepared for.
 Your thinking feels sluggish.
 You read the same paragraph three times.

 You blame your focus, your sleep, or your coffee.
-The real issue is that your working memory – the mental workspace where all active thinking happens – can only hold 3 to 5 items at once, and you have been piling on far more than that all morning.[1]
+The real issue is cognitive load management.
+Your working memory (the mental workspace where all active thinking happens) can only hold about 4 items at once, with individual variability between 2 and 6, and you have been piling on far more than that all morning.[1]

 This is not a discipline problem.
 It is a design problem.
 John Sweller’s Cognitive Load Theory, developed over three decades of research, identifies three types of mental load competing for the same limited cognitive resources.[2]
 When the total load exceeds your capacity, performance collapses.

-The field of cognitive ergonomics applies this science to the workplace, treating mental overload the way physical ergonomics treats back pain – as a preventable condition rooted in how work is structured, not how hard you try.[3]
+The field of cognitive ergonomics applies this science to the workplace.
+It treats mental overload the way physical ergonomics treats back pain: as a preventable condition rooted in how work is structured, not how hard you try.[3]

 This guide shows you how to audit, reduce, and redistribute cognitive load across your workday using a structured framework grounded in peer-reviewed research.